Complexity Framework For Forbidden Subgraphs I: The Framework: Introduction

-A graph $G$ contains a graph $H$ as a {\it subgraph} if $G$ can be modified to $H$ by a sequence of vertex deletions and edge deletions; if not, then $G$ is {\it $H$-subgraph-free}.
-A graph $G$ contains $H$ as an {\it induced subgraph} if $G$ can be modified to $H$ by a sequence of only vertex deletions; if not, then $G$ is {\it $H$-free}.
-A graph $G$ contains $H$ as a {\it minor} if $G$ can be modified to $H$ by a sequence of vertex deletions, edge deletions and edge contractions; if not, then $G$ is {\it $H$-minor-free}.
-An $H$-minor-free graph is also $H$-subgraph-free, and an $H$-subgraph-free is also $H$-free, whereas the reverse implications may not hold.
-Now for a set ${\cal H}=\{H_1,\ldots,H_p\}$ of graphs, a graph $G$ is {\it ${\cal H}$-subgraph-free} (or {\it $(H_1,\ldots,H_p)$-subgraph-free}) if $G$ is $H_i$-subgraph-free for every $i\in \{1,\ldots,p\}$.
-We also define the analogous notions of being ${\cal H}$-free and ${\cal H}$-minor-free.

-The minor relation in particular is well understood due to the Robertson-Seymour Theorem, as we illustrate with a known algorithmic meta-classification, which follows from~\cite{RS84}; the theorem may not have appeared in the literature in this form but is folklore; we refer to Appendix~\ref{a-planar} for a proof.
+Algorithmic meta-classifications are less common than algorithmic meta-theorems, but let us mention two famous results.
+Grohe \cite{Gr07} proved that there is a polynomial-time algorithm for finite-domain constraint satisfaction problems whose left-hand input structure is restricted to $\mathcal{C}$ if and only if $\mathcal{C}$ has bounded treewidth (assuming $\mathrm{W}[1]\neq \mathrm{FPT}$).
+Bulatov~\cite{Bu17} and Zhuk~\cite{Zh20} proved that every finite-domain CSP$(H)$ is either polynomial-time solvable or \NP-complete, omitting any Ladner-like complexities in between.

+Two well-known meta-classifications apply to the classes of ${\cal H}$-minor-free graphs and ${\cal H}$-topological-minor-free graphs.
+For a set ${\cal H}$ of graphs, these are the class of graphs $G$ where, starting from $G$, no graph $H \in {\cal H}$ can be obtained by a series of vertex deletions, edge deletions, and edge contractions, respectively a series of vertex deletions, edge deletions, and vertex dissolutions (see Section~\ref{s-prelims} for full definitions).
+Both are a consequence of a classic result of~\cite{RS86}; we refer to Appendix~\ref{a-planar} for proof details, but see also e.g.~\cite{KLMT11}.

-\begin{theorem} Let $\Pi$ be a problem that is \NP-complete on planar graphs but polynomial-time solvable for every graph class of bounded treewidth.
-For any (possibly infinite) set of graphs~${\cal H}$, the problem~$\Pi$ on ${\cal H}$-minor-free graphs is polynomial-time solvable if ${\cal H}$ contains a planar graph and is \NP-complete otherwise. \end{theorem}
+\begin{theorem} Let $\Pi$ be a problem that is computationally hard on planar graphs, but efficiently solvable for every graph class of bounded treewidth.
+For any set of graphs~${\cal H}$, the problem~$\Pi$ on ${\cal H}$-minor-free graphs is efficiently solvable if ${\cal H}$ contains a planar graph (or equivalently, if the class of ${\cal H}$-minor-free graphs has bounded treewidth) and is computationally hard otherwise. \end{theorem}

-In contrast, algorithmic meta-theorems are unknown for the induced subgraph relation, not even for a single forbidden graph~$H$.
-This motivated us to focus on the ``in-between'' relation: the subgraph relation.
-The subgraph relation also represents many rich graph classes.
-Here are some examples:

-\begin{enumerate} \item The class of graphs of maximum degree~$r$ coincides with the class of $K_{1,r+1}$-subgraph-free graphs; here, $K_{1,r}$ denotes the $(r+1$)-vertex star. \item A graph class ${\cal G}$ has bounded tree-depth if and only if there is an~$r$ such that every graph in ${\cal G}$ is $P_r$-subgraph-free~\cite{NOM12}; here, $P_r$ denotes the path on $r$ vertices. \item A graph is $H$-subgraph-free if and only if it is ${\cal H}$-free where ${\cal H}$ consists of all graphs containing $H$ as a spanning subgraph. \end{enumerate}

-Note that the last example implies that the classes of $H$-free graphs and $H$-subgraph-free graphs coincide if and only if $H=K_r$ for some integer $r\geq 1$ (the graph $K_r$ is the complete graph on $r$ vertices).